taublast/taublast.github.io/_posts/2025-09-03-FiltersCamera.md

 *Sin City shader, enhancing all red tones and making everything else ink black and white, creating a specific mood.*

 If you dig inside included shaders code you would see a base for combining reusable functions across different shaders.
 For example few of them apply a zoom lens effect: in theory our app could apply them to every shader, we could let users select a lens to be applied on top of any of color effects.

-An important challenge for our case was to make shaders provide same visual result on small preview and large scale captured images.
-Best demonstrated with Sketch where when the image size grows more smaller lines could appear making the captured image totally different from preview, problem solved!

 ### Desktop SKSL Editor